 How to Spot a Fake/Replica CH24 Wishbone Chair

 The structural integrity of this CH24 design relies on good quality, sustainable Danish timber.
-This is then combined with strong attention to ergonomic detail.
-There is also powerful effort in applying a superior finish.
-The chair is free of knots.
+Combining this with a strong attention to ergonomic detail.
+Including a considerable effort made in applying a superior finish.
+Accordingly, the chair is free of knots.
 It uses curved, tapered dowels that almost belie the chair’s strength.
-The Wishbone looks graceful, delicate and all but weightless at the same time.
+As a result, the Wishbone looks graceful, delicate and all but weightless at the same time.

 With strong back support, the Y and the curved top rail are what give rise to the Wishbone name.
 The function that the Wishbone offers is both seamless and magnificent.
-Its design means the sitter’s changing position is accommodated however long he or she is sitting down.
+Also, its design means it can accommodate a wide variety of different shaped bodies and sitting positions.
 Because of the durability of the materials, including the paper cord, this is a seat that is guaranteed to last for many generations.

 Wegner always held the user’s experience as being fundamental to the design of his chair.
-The chair he aspired to design was one that would become an integral component of the fabric that would make up the life of any owner.
+Thus, the chair he aspired to design was one that would become an integral component of the fabric that would make up the life of any owner.
 This gives each chair its sense of identity.

 One fresh new take on the chair, which should not fool you as you work out how to spot a fake/replica CH24 Wishbone Chair, has been the introduction of colour.
-Recent additions to the CH24 family include bright blues and vibrant yellows.
-They add an extra dimension to the Wishbone story.
+The genuine CH24 Wishbone Chair with Painted Frame includes a carefully considered range of colours.
+They add an extra dimension to the Wishbone story and are, of course, available to buy at Olson and Baker.

 To spot a fake Wishbone Chair in an instant you should start by studying the curved top rail.
-This should be made from a single solid piece of timber that has been bent with the aid of steam.
+Carl Hansen make authentic chairs with a single solid piece of timber, bent with the aid of steam.
 It means that a genuine Wishbone Chair has no joins.
-The seat of a real Wishbone is made with curved and tapered dowels.
+The seat of a real Wishbone features curved and tapered dowels.

 The seat is among the most tell-tale signs of a fake Wishbone Chair.
-A genuine Wishbone seat is tightly and uniformly woven.
-It is made with a highly durable paper cord.
-Fake replicas are made from synthetic cord or even cheap nylon.
+Hence a genuine Wishbone seat is tightly and uniformly woven, with a highly durable paper cord.
+And conversely, fake/replicas often use a synthetic cord or cheap nylons.

 A real Wishbone Chair should have an even finish.
 This incorporates both colour and quality.
 There should be no knots.
-This is a chair that is made from good quality materials that are sustainable.
-The timbers used are Danish oak, ash and walnut.
+Carl Hansen manufacture the authentic chairs using the highest quality and sustainable materials.
+Consequently, the timbers used are Danish oak, beech, ash and walnut.
 Fake chairs invariably exhibit knots.
-There is also an uneven finish in the timbers used.
+As a result, the replicas can exhibit an uneven finish caused by the timbers used.

 The adage that if something looks too good to be true, it’s not likely to be true, stands for genuine Wishbone Chairs.
 If someone is selling a Wishbone Chair too cheaply it is not going to be a real Wishbone Chair.